M-Igashi/fav_spam_blocker/README.md

 - Confiture setting.gs
 - Execute reset function in fav_spam_blocker.gs
 - Execute authorize, copy the URL shown in Log and paste in browser to authorize twitter app.
-- Execute kill_fav_spam to block the spammers.
+- Execute block_fav_spam to block the spammers. revert_fav_spam unblocks the accounts, kill_fav_spam performs reporting and blocking.